Hydrate Fast the Right Way (Hint: It Isn’t Just H20)

 Gatorade and Powerade are popular hydrating options.
 “They are great for athletes because they contain electrolytes and other key ingredients that help you recover from the physical demand of strenuous activity,” says Greene.

 The downside?
 Sports drinks can pack a lot of added sugar, which can lead to weight gain, high blood pressure, and inflammation.
-Stick to lower-sugar options like Gatorade Fit.
+So unless you’re an athlete, you might want to stick to lower-sugar options like Gatorade Fit

 Fruits